anishwakvlns04/adobe-techverse-round-1b/README.md

 ## 📄 Methodology

-The complete methodology, including segmentation logic, ranking heuristics, TF-IDF scoring, and fallback strategies, is explained in detail in the `approach_explaination.md` file provided in the `src/` directory.
+The complete methodology, including segmentation logic, ranking heuristics, TF-IDF scoring, and fallback strategies, is explained in detail in the `approach_explaination.md` file.

 ---